Nansess/api-for-nansess.com/README.md

 All endpoints are relative to the base URL: `https://api.nansess.com/search/`

 ## Authentication
-[No Authentication is needed for Now, if any Larger Projects Plan to use my API, please just credit me Authentication might occur in the future]
+"No authentication is needed for now.
+If any larger projects plan to use my API, please just credit me.
+Authentication might occur in the future."

 ## Endpoints